Position: Full sun

 Ecologically, Prunus serrulata ‘Shirofugen’ will attract pollinating insects such as bees that will feed on its nectar.
 All parts of this plant are mildly toxic to humans.

-The Royal Horticultural Society have given Prunus serrulata ‘Shirofugen’ their prestigious Award of Garden Merit.
+The Royal Horticultural Society has given Prunus serrulata ‘Shirofugen’ their prestigious Award of Garden Merit in 1993.

 Prunus serrulata ‘Shirofugen’ requires little pruning once established.
 Pruning should be carried out after flowering, from April to July to minimise the risk of Silver leaf infection.
 If planted in a lawn, the grass should be strimmed under the tree rather than mown as the mower may damage the roots causing the plant to send up new shoots.